-As for policy and advocacy, the FCP is experienced in engaging different kind of stakeholders in debating cutting-edge issues in competition law and economics.
+The FCP is experienced in engaging different kind of stakeholders in debating cutting-edge issues in competition law and economics.
 The FCP does this by regularly organizing high-level policy events such as the Annual Conferences and the policy workshops.

-To conclude, the FCP has outstanding expertise in comparative analysis of legal and regulatory frameworks, in the assessment of regulatory performances and in providing recommendations and advice in competition policy and legislation
+To conclude, the FCP has outstanding expertise in comparative analysis of legal and regulatory frameworks, in the assessment of regulatory performances and in providing recommendations and advice in competition policy and legislation.